Download a PDF of this resource here.

-- learn how to take effective notes from lectures and texts,
+- learn how to take effective notes from sources

-- plan ahead to make sure you have enough time to complete your assignments on your own, and
+- plan ahead to give yourself enough time to complete your assignments on your own

 What does it mean to use unauthorized materials?

-- possessing or using unauthorized study materials or aids during a test,
+- possessing or using forbidden study materials or aids during a test

-- removing materials from the library without authorization, or
+- removing materials from the library without authorization

 - deliberately concealing library materials.

-You can avoid use of unauthorized materials if you:
+You can avoid use of unauthorized materials by:

 What is facilitation?

-- buying term papers or assignments and submitting them as your own, or
+- buying term papers or assignments and submitting them as your own

 - selling term papers or assignments.